-If remote control is in operation the USB port has no priority over either the interface module (see below) or the analog interface and can, therefore, only be used alternatively to these.
+If remote control is in operation the USB port has no priority over a probably installed interface module (see below), the front USB port or the analog interface and can, therefore, only be used alternatively to these.
 However, monitoring is always available.